abioyeori/first-repo/README.md

 I've learnt how to add a file.
 Now, I'm confident I can add my Jupyter notebooks and datasets I used for analysis.

+# a new dawn(section)
+I just spotted how to create a new section so I'm testing it out.